talentprotocol/creator-score-miniapp/docs/features/0005_talent_protocol_write_requests.md

 2. Integrate Talent Protocol PUT /users request to allow a user to update the email. ✅
 3. Integrate Talent Protocol Disconnect account requests to allow a user to disconnect accounts. ✅
 4. When a user logins with privy we must ask for the talent protocol auth token and store it. ✅
+5. Allow users to connect new wallets using Privy and Talent Protocol POST /accounts endpoint ✅
+6. Integrate GET /email_accounts endpoint from Talent Protocol to get all emails connected by the user.
+It requires talent auth token and should only be called when the user expands the connected emails dropdown (we need to create it) ✅

 ## Pending Tasks

-5. Allow users to connect new wallets using Privy and Talent Protocol POST /accounts endpoint
-6. Allow users to connect twitter, tiktok and instagram using Privy
+7. Allow users to connect twitter, tiktok and instagram using Privy